wolfSSL/wolfBoot/IDE/Renesas/e2studio/RX72N/Readme.md

 After hitting any key, the application calls wolfBoot_success() to set boot partition state and wait for any key again.

-if you re-start the boot program at this moment, after checking the integrity and authenticity, it jumps to the application.
+If you re-start the boot program at this moment, after checking the integrity and authenticity, it jumps to the application.
 You can see the state is Success("00").